 Days 6–8: Explore Alghero’s Catalan influences, take a boat trip to the ‘Grotte di Nettuno’ and enjoy a wine tasting.

-Days 9–10: Marvel at the Costa Smeralda on the way to the ferry for Corsica.
+Days 9–10: Marvel at the splendour of the Pisan Romanesque on the way to the ferry for Corsica.
 Explore Bonifacio.

 Days 11–13: Travel to Ajaccio via prehistoric Filitosa.
 Boat trip to the Scandola Nature Reserve.